z0rc/dotfiles/README.md

 as a post-merge git hook, so you don't have to care about updating submodules after successful pull.

-In case of missing python, ruby or lua, they can be installed via pyenv, rbenv or luaenv after the deployment.
+In case of missing python or ruby, they can be installed via pyenv and rbenv after the deployment.

 ## Zero home presence
 It's possible to install dotfiles without creating `~/.zshenv` symlink.
 In